Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 Primarily designed for streaming fans, CyberGhost is another strong heavyweight among Windows VPNs.
 CyberGhost is a fully-featured VPN for Windows devices and offers up to 7 simultaneous connections per subscription.
 Its network consists of 6,200+ servers in 90 countries and supports online activities including streaming, torrenting, and P2P traffic through its dedicated servers.

 In its Windows VPN app, users can take advantage of CyberGhost features such as IP configuration, anonymization, and more.
+It also promises a 45-day money-back guarantee, which is almost two weeks longer than most premium VPNs.
 If you’re looking for an affordable Windows VPN that offers a variety of features, CyberGhost is worth looking into.

 A fast, affordable VPN with advanced security featuresVisit IPVanish